 A strong spirit transcends rules. — Prince OR Either I will find a way or I’ll make one. — Philip Sidney

 This one is one of my favorites.
 I have built my entire company on finding a way.
-When my husband and I first started helping people with their technology back in 1995, very few people even knew what the Internet was.
-We had to make up the rules as we went along.
-We were literally learning as we went.
-Think about how far technology has come in the last twenty years and you can understand why we were flying by the seat of our pants most of the time.
-We had to learn as went, come up with programs and packages based on what our clients needed, and find a way to make money at it.
+When I first started helping people with social media, very few businesses were using it to promote their companies.
+I had to make up processes to manage it all as I went along.
+I was literally learning as I went.
+Think about how far these platforms have come in the last ten years and you can understand why I was flying by the seat of my pants most of the time.
+I had to learn as I went, come up with programs and packages based on what my clients needed, and find a way to make money at it.
 Was it scary?
 Yes.
 Would I do it again?
 Yes.
 I have written about this before: the answer is always yes, and then you find a way.

 Stay afraid, but do it anyway.
 What’s important is the action.
 You don’t have to wait to be confident.
 Just do it and eventually the confidence will follow. – Carrie Fisher